 Why Do You Need a Home Inventory List?

-If disaster struck your home would you know what you owned?
-Even though it can take years to collect your possessions, they could be gone in a split second following a disaster like fire, tornado, hurricane.
+If disaster struck your home, would you know what you owned?
+Personal property can be gone in a split second following disasters like fires, tornados, and hurricanes.

 Allied Trust Insurance Company recommends that you compile a list of your belongings to ensure the proper coverage.
-If your home is damaged or destroyed an up-to-date home inventory can help make the possible recovery process easier on you and your family.
+If your home is damaged or destroyed, and up-to-date home inventory list can help make the recovery process easier.

 Use a spreadsheet, list, photos and video